Darkness before dawn: China's solar equipment sector loses its shine

 Executives said the domestic slowdown could be the new norm, particularly because the government plans to lower coal-fired power prices next year as part of an economic stimulus package.

 The situation has pushed some solar equipment makers to the brink, with at least five bankruptcies this year in mainland China and Taiwan.
-Even GCL-Poly Energy Holdings Ltd, China's biggest producer of polycrystalline silicon used in solar panels, booked a 9.98 million yuan loss for January-June.
+Even GCL-Poly Energy, China's biggest producer of polycrystalline silicon used in solar panels, booked a 9.98 million yuan loss for January-June.

 "We are alive because there are still subsidies," said a marketing manager at a silicon material firm in the northwest Shaanxi province.
 "But the cutback will force more silicon suppliers and solar panel makers to close because they cannot maintain cash flow."